 A study of the life and work of John Calvin with attention to the continuing influence of his thought.
-His influence will be covered through its impact on later reformed thinkers and confessions.
-Attention will be given to possible reformed influence in Baptist history and theology.
-3 semester hours Prerequisite: HIS 5120
+His influence will be covered through its impact on later Reformed thinkers and confessions.
+Attention will be given to possible Reformed influence in Baptist history and theology.
+3 semester hrs.
+Prerequisite: HIS 5120.